e271828e/Flight.jl/docs/notes/design/framework_spec.md

-recipes, not type-based *semantics*. `Group` is the library's anonymous assembly form beside the named types, shipped the way Julia ships anonymous functions alongside named ones, and it serves the model assembler with a library addition and zero new declaration rules.
+recipes, not type-based *semantics*. `Group` is the library's anonymous assembly form beside the named types, shipped the way Julia ships anonymous functions alongside named ones, and it serves the model assembler with a library addition riding one opt-in declaration, `transparent_container` ([D-211][d-211]).
+What that declaration buys is that a `Group`'s wiring and rate declarations read exactly like a named assembly's — child and face, no `children/` boilerplate.

 #### Class by declaration shape